buildmotion/workspace-demo/README.md

 So, what is the difference between a ` library ` and a ` package `?
 I'll assume if the module is published to a repository for consumption via a package manager (think NPM) that it is a package.
 However, many recent blog posts and community-speak is referring to these as libraries.
 The remainder of this article will refer to published or non-published items as libraries.

 ### Non-Published Libraries
 The current implementation of the Angular Workspace is for developing multiple web appications sharing libraries in a single development environment.
-It is using a MonoRepo approach to development.
-A MonoRepo simplifies the development workflow and provides an early integration of shared libraries with any application consumers.

 The current implementation of the the Angular Workspace is **NOT** a development environment (by default) for creating libraries to be published on NPM.
 Although the environment can use `ng-packagr` to build and output a library project to a `dist` folder completely ready for publishing - it is not the default use of the workspace environment.
 In fact, when you run the default build script, only the default application is output to the `dist` folder.
+The build strategy is application-centric.
+It will build the applications and include any other modules referenced and used by the specified application.

-Publishing packages to NPM requires additional management of the ` peerDependencies ` in the library's package.json file.
+Publishing packages is a very different workflow.
+If you want to compile and publish one of the libraries in the new workspace, you can use the Angular CLI command `ng build --project=lib-one`.
+The new project configuration in the `angular.json` knows that this type of project is `library` it can now use different build strategies for different project types - library projects will use `ng-packagr` to build and create distributable output ready for publishing.
+NPM requires additional management of the ` peerDependencies ` in the library's package.json file.
 This is not done by default during the build process of libraries or applications in the new workspace.
 You will need to manually set these peer dependencies.
 Additionally, NPM requires semantic versioning of the published libraries.
 Before publishing packages to NPM, you will need to update the semantic version of the library.
 The web applications in the workspace are not concerned with the `package` notion of the library - they are not referenced in the package.json by name/version; and they are not installed in the `node_modules` folder of the workspace.
 Applications in the worksapce reference libraries by file path as we shall see.

-There is no build or output of the library projects in the `dist` folder.
+There is no build or output of the library projects in the `dist` folder when you build an application project.
 To accomplish a distribution build of the libraries, you will need to add a new build script to the package.json file.
 You will also want to update the version of your package before creating a distribution build for publishing.
-The following script below shows how to build (2) libraries - this specific build process will use `ng-packagr` to create distribution version of the library: UMD, esm5, esm2015, fesm5, and fesm2015.
-This special build process follows the Angular Package Format.
+The following script below shows how to build (2) libraries - this specific build process will use [ng-packagr](https://www.npmjs.com/package/ng-packagr) to create distribution version of the library for: UMD, esm5, esm2015, fesm5, and fesm2015.
+This special build process follows the [Angular Package Format](https://goo.gl/jB3GVv).
 Nice!

 ```
 "package": "ng build --project=libOne && ng build --project=libTwo",